Sales, Use & Lodging Taxes

 Short-Term Rental Hosts

 A permit is required to operate a short-term rental.
-Please contact the City's Community Development department for short-term rental permit regulations and pay for short-term rental taxes online.
+Please contact the City's Community Development department for short-term rental permit regulations.